Pulque: Production

-The process is complex and delicate, and can go sour at any point; various rituals and prohobitions have developed around the process.
+The process is complex and delicate, and can go sour at any point; various rituals and prohibitions have developed around the process.
 Songs and prayers may be offered, and women, children and strangers are not allowed inside the tinacal.

 Just before the peak of fermentation, the pulque is quickly shipped to market in barrels.
 The fermentation process is continuous, so the pulque must be consumed within a certain time before it spoils.